Give yourself a little time after getting back from the grocery store to put your food away properly! Learn how to Prep Smarter.

 Tip #1: Prep It Now

-If you are using your Shop Smarter Menu Plan, you hopefully have an idea of what figure out if there is anything you can prepare right now.
+If you are using your Shop Smarter Menu Plan, you already have an idea of what you have that you can prepare right now.
 When you get home from the store, wash, dry, chop, dice, slice and place your fresh food items in clear storage containers for snacks and easy cooking.
 Don’t put it off, just do it now.

 In this vein, if you prep the food intended for snacking, you will be more likely to reach for those cut and ready to dip carrots rather than the junk in the cupboard.
 Smart Prep is good for your health, too!
 Healthy eating is important and highly encouraged.
 However, I did just learn a very interesting fact that healthy eaters tend to waste more food.
 Check out this article all about it.
 If you want all the nitty-gritty, here is the actual scientific paper from How should this be combatted?
 Smart shopping and smart prep!
 Have a plan for that healthy produce in your fridge.